About Me

 Hi, I’m Annie (pronouns:she/they)

-I live, work, and play in Oakland, CA (Huichin Ohlone Land).
-I enjoy hiking with my dog, playing guitar with friends, writing poetry, and dinner parties.
-Community care matters to me, and I show up for people I care about by holding messy emotions together and making food.
+You’ll find me between Burlington and the Upper Valley in Vermont.
+I enjoy hiking with my dog, writing poetry, and dinner parties.
+Community care matters to me, and I show up for people I care about by making food.

 B smiles at the camera, she has brown curly hair, white skin, and a big smile.
 Annie is next to her smiling at the camera.